jocelynz4890/panko-backend/mentor-meetings/meeting-1.md

 - what should be addressed in project pitch video? show VSD/other aspects of functional design?
 - scope of project? how many concepts?
 - do we need friending if our app emphasizes individual experiences? could it be implemented after our MVP?
+- how to separate recipe book/recipes/snapshots into concepts?

 ## Plans and Decisions